-Getting hold of the right insurance policy from before can help you avoid any such situations.
-For most of the insurance companies, swimming pools are labeled as an “attractive nuisance”.
-It is recommended that you seek the advice of a homeowner insurance agent before going forward with the setup.
+Making sure you have the right insurance policy for your above ground pool can help avoid any such situations.
+For most insurance companies, swimming pools are labeled an “attractive nuisance.”

 Disclose to your insurance company about the new installation, or else the insurer might simply refuse to help you with the claims.